Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

     4. Click **Create**
 8. Adjust Performance to **100** by dragging the sliding bar to the left
 9. Click **Create** at the bottom.
 The portal may lead you back to the SQL Data Warehouse description panel.
 DO NOT click "Create".
-9. Go back to your resource group overview and wait until the resouce is create  To check if the resource is create or not, refresh the page or the list of the resources in the resource group as needed.
+9. Go back to your resource group overview and wait until the resource is create.
+To check if the resource is create or not, refresh the page or the list of the resources in the resource group as needed.
 10. In the list of resources, click on the SQL Server that was just created.
 11. Under ***Settings*** for the new server, click ***Firewall*** and create a rule called ***open*** with the IP range of 0.0.0.0 to 255.255.255.255.
 This will allow you to access the database from your desktop.
 Click ***Save*** at the top of the panel.

-    **Note**: This firewall rule is not recommended for production level systems but for this demo is acceptable.
-You will want to set this rule to the IP range of your secure system.
+    **Note**: This firewall rule is not recommended for production level systems but for this demo it is acceptable.
+You will want to change this rule to allow the IPs with trust.

     | **Azure SQL Data Warehouse** |                     |
 |------------------------|---------------------|